apitoolkit/apitoolkit-landing/blog/application-errors-a-guide-to-error-monitoring/index.md

   - API Management
 ---

+# Identifying the Root Cause of Application Errors: A Guide to Error Monitoring

 ![Error Monitoring](./error-monitoring_png.png)

 One of the pet peeves of a software developer is having to deal with errors.
 They can be frustrating and costly.
 [Errors](https://apitoolkit.io/blog/api-downtime/) can affect the functionality, performance, and security of your application, as well as the satisfaction and loyalty of your users.
 That's why error monitoring is an essential practice for any application developer or owner.